Mletter1/project1-DNA-Decision-Tree/assign1/hw1temp/README.txt

 For splitting_mode, you should input 1 if you want to use misclassification method for decision tree building.
 Otherwise, input 2 if you want to use entropy calculation for attribute decision.
-  2. After you run the application, it will print the accuracy for your validation samples.
+  2. After you run_build_tree the application, it will print the accuracy for your validation samples.
   3. Besides, there is a runnable file, called runfile.
-You can just run as
+You can just run_build_tree as
   	$./runfile
 then you will get the result for different mode and different confidence interval value.
 Then you can open result.txt to check the result value.